Jorsek/easyDITA-Knowledge-Portal/README.md

 1. In the left-hand customization pane, click "Header Image"
 2. Click the "Add New Image" button to upload a file from your computer to be the header image
-3. It is recommended to be 500x70 pixels in size

 ##### Sidebar Widget